 Midwinter is always the time of year that gets to me in New England.
-It’s March and, despite being teased with some 50-degree days in February, we’ve been staring down -4 for the past week.
+We’re in the thick of the cold and snow and, despite being teased with some 50-degree days recently, we’ve been staring down -4 for the past week.
 A blizzard with 18 inches of snow is coming tomorrow.

 This time of year causes certain problems.